cs4241-21a/a1-gettingstarted/README.md

     * font size
     * background color

-* JS animation - button moves down when clicked
+* JS animation - the button moves down when clicked

 ### Design Achievements
 * I used a color palatte - see screenshot